lawrence-chillrud/ClaimDetective/README.md

 `ClaimDetective` is a python class that allows the user to rank a list of sentences (i.e. potential claims) in order of most check-worthy to least check-worthy, i.e., the priority with which they should be fact-checked.

 `ClaimDetective` was built with a deep-learning model that fine-tunes RoBERTa under-the-hood to identify and rank claims that are worth fact-checking.
+To see the code used to train the `ClaimDetective` models, click [here](https://github.com/lawrence-chillrud/ClaimDetective-Training).

 ## Overview